RomanMachala/AudioEval/README.md

 ### Audio section
 For each *.json* file containing results of evaluation a set of audios is selected and displayed through the application for listening.

-To properly select these audios, it is crucial to leave the dataset stored at the same path that was used during evaluation. **After first analysis - uploading the json file, it is safe to relocate datasets, as copies of selected audios are made**.

 ## Adaptability
 The current state of the evaluation tool utilizes a pre-determined set of evaluation metrics.
 These metrics can be changed, as well as visualization results.
 If you want to add a new evaluation metric or remove old one - for example beacause it may be outdated, present irrelevant data, just follow the simple steps described below.